Chinese dissident artist Ai launches first big U.S. show

 Ai's 81-day detention last year sparked an international outcry.
 Activists see authorities' tax evasion case against him as an attempt to muzzle the artist over his criticism of the Chinese government.

 The exhibition fills much of the ring-shaped museum with scores of Ai's works.
-It centers on such themes as the relationship between art, society and individual experience.
+It centres on such themes as the relationship between art, society and individual experience.

 The works include dozens of ink jet prints of the construction of Beijing's 2008 Olympic Stadium, which he helped design, and "China Log," a 63-inch-high (1.61-metre-high) map of China made of ironwood taken from demolished temples.